edscos/Python-Code-for-Remotely-Sensed-Crop-Coefficient/README.md

       Leaf area index (LAI), NDVI, SAVI, fc, ETa_ NDVI (mm/d), ETa_SAVI (mm/d), and ETa_fc (mm/d).

-# NOTE: Make sure to add the file directory in which the RED_RFL and NIR_RFL imagery is stored.
+# NOTE 1: Make sure to add the file directory in which the RED_RFL and NIR_RFL imagery is stored.
+# NOTE 2: Make sure to change the file directory in which the spreadsheet input data file is stored.